KMausisa/snakes_and_ladders/README.md

 # Overview

 This program the beggining framework for a snakes and ladders game written in C++.
+The game can take up to 4 players and simple user interaction and text-based responses to implement a fun yet competitive environment.
 I created this to demonstrate the basic concepts of C++ including:
 * variables
 * expressions